WWE 2K: Gameplay

 Included with the release of WWE SmackDown! vs. Raw was the option of fighting "dirty" or "clean".
 When players select "dirty", the player character is booed by the audience in the game; conversely, the "clean" character is cheered by the audience.
 With the "dirty" or "clean" option comes the inclusion of performing a special maneuver when playing.
 Players using a "dirty" character must direct them into building up their "dirty" meter by performing "dirty" tactics, such as attacking the referee or taking the pad off the ring's turnbuckle.
 Unlike performing dirty tactics, "clean" characters build their meters by performing "clean" tactics, such as an aerial technique or performing a taunt.
 When "dirty" character' meters build up, they are able to perform a signature low blow; likewise, "clean" characters can perform their signature move at double its normal damage.

 With the release of WWE SmackDown! vs. Raw 2006 was the inclusion of a stamina system, which was a measure of the characters' stamina.
 The stamina system was measured by a meter on the HUD; the meter decreased when performing a variety of moves.
-The meter increases, however, when the player does nothing with the character or holds down a selected button that increased the stamina, which varied depending on the player's system.
+The meter increases when the player does nothing with the character or holds down a selected button that increased the stamina, which varied depending on the player's system.
 When the character's stamina was low, the wrestler reacted by moving slower when performing moves, walking, and running.
 If the meter decreased completely, they fell to the ground until the meter increased.
 This system is disabled by default for WWE SmackDown vs. Raw 2008 and was disabled until 2K took over the series, bringing in a similar system with WWE 2K16.

 The weak/strong grapple system from the past games was removed from WWE '12 onwards.
 Characters now perform different moves based on their opponent's current physical state.
 Players now have a window of opportunity to attack while still in a downed state and can also interrupt moves and Royal Rumble eliminations with attacks.
 Similarly, the pinning meter from the past games has been reworked to make it more difficult to kick out as a wrestler takes more damage.
 The game's artificial intelligence has also been adjusted to prevent players from overusing the same move.
 In addition, the ability to store finishing moves has returned.
 "Dynamic Comebacks" gives players on the verge of losing the opportunity to successfully hit a combination of moves to gain two finishing moves.
 New "wake up taunts" bring a downed opponent to their feet for a finishing move (such as pounding on the ground before RKO finishing maneuver).
 Players also have the ability to target specific limbs during matches and perform submissions through a "Breaking Point" submission minigame.